 She put a hand to her chest and wondered if the current fluttering of her heart was what her mother had suffered.
 She didn't know what to think about it, so she decided not to think about it at all.
 There was plenty to claim her attention at the moment so it was an easy thing to put out of her mind.

-Reverend Edmund Carew had arrived in Meryton just over a year ago after their former vicar had succumbed to a virulent fever and gone to meet the Being he'd spent the better part of fifty years hectoring others about.
+Reverend Edmund Carew had arrived in Meryton just over a year ago after their former vicar had succumbed to a virulent fever and gone to meet the Being he'd spent the better part of thirty years hectoring others about.
 The community in Meryton discovered that their newly ordained minister was quite the opposite of his predecessor.
 Instead of lecturing, he enlightened.
 Instead of drawing the notice of all by preaching on even whilst out of his pulpit, he was prone, rather, to silent contemplation.

-Therefore, some seemed to believe he was dull-witted but as Mr. Bennet had said, "Indeed, he isn't a chatterbox but what he does say has sense.
+Some seemed to believe he was dull-witted but as Mr. Bennet had said, "Indeed, he isn't a chatterbox but what he does say has sense.
 And as he keeps his sermons to under a quarter of an hour, I can't find fault with him in the least."

 He wasn't surprised at all when young Master William Goulding expressed the wish to marry Miss Maria Lucas, which had seemed to shock the countryside with its unexpectedness.

 He was found to be a-picnicking in Farmer Smythe's apple orchard on the exact day the Martin twins had decided to raid it of its succulent fruit.